konkrer/VTX-Guru/libr/SCORES.md

 	reducing factor =  1 - (IMD_close_to_chan / 30)

-	Also calculated is the root mean square (RMS) of the reducing scores.
+	Then calculated is the root mean square (RMS) of the reducing scores.
 The worst possible result would be a RMS of 35, what all exact IMD matches to VTX channels would produce.
-	The RMS of reducing scores is then scaled by a factor such that this worst result (35) becomes 100  -   35 X (scale factor) =  100;  thus a zero score is produced in this worst case as IMD Score is calculated as such:
+	The RMS of reducing scores is then scaled by a factor such that this worst result (35) becomes 100  --   35 X (scale factor) =  100;  thus a zero score is produced in this worst case as IMD Score is calculated as such:

 	IMD Score =  (100 - scaled RMS of reducing scores) X reducing factor

+	Also calculated is an alternate IMD score derived from the RMS of reducing scores of unique problem IMD frequencies.
+If this alternate IMD score is lower than the first it is used in it's place.
+In instances when the same IMD frequency is found more than once in the IMD frequency matrix this prevents the score from being improved by the duplicate IMD frequency.

 	BROADCAST FACTOR
 	----------------

+	The IMD score is next multiplied by a broadcast factor, if one has been created, to penalize the score proportional to the VTX channels separations.

 	Video Clarity Score = IMD Score X Broadcast Factor

-	The IMD score is next multiplied by a broadcast factor, if one has been created, to penalize the score proportional to the VTX channels separations.

 	A broadcast factor will be created if any VTX channels are closer than 40 MHz apart.
 	If any VTX channels are less than 28 MHz apart a fail condition is met and the score goes